 Anyone with a Medicare card and a script from their GP will have to make a PBS co-payment at the pharmacy when collecting their PrEP, which is the same for all other medications accessed via the PBS.
-For general patients, the cost will be a maximum of $39.50 per script, while for Concessional patients (Health Care Card or Pensioner Concession Card owners) the cost will be $6.40 per script.
+From 1 January 2019 the maximum cost per script increased from $39.50 to $40.30, while for concessional patients the cost increased from $6.40 to $6.50 per script.

 More frequently asked questions about PrEP

 I’ve heard PrEP is now on the PBS.
 What does that mean?

 PrEP is now available on the PBS, making it available at any pharmacy, at an affordable price.
 For people interested in starting PrEP, you should speak to a doctor – either at a general practice or sexual health clinic – to see if you are eligible.
 If eligible, you will receive a script for PrEP that you can collect from any pharmacy, or order from an online pharmacy.

 New enrolments for EPIC-NSW ceased on 30 April 2018.
 If you are already on the study, the timing of when you enrolled will determine when you receive your last supply of free study PrEP.
 These dates vary, so it is best to gain confirmation from your PrEP prescriber at the clinic you currently attend.

 I’m on the EPIC-NSW study, what does that mean for me?

 The timing of when you enrolled into EPIC-NSW will determine when you receive your last supply of free study PrEP.